plaurent75/tipi/README.txt

 Allow people to pay their invoices with Visa, MasterCard and more cards directly from your website with the TIPI payment gateway.
 A test version is available online.
 You can access [the online demo](https://www.patricelaurent.net/tipi-demo/).

+Information and Documentation available on the [official Website](https://www.patricelaurent.net/portfolio/e-commerce/tipi-pour-wordpress/).

 = Offer Credit card payments easily and directly from your website =

 == Installation ==

-Information and Documentation available on the [official Website] (https://www.patricelaurent.net/portfolio/e-commerce/tipi-pour-wordpress/)

 = Automatic installation =